 The IRS offers three possible ways for an individual to convert funds from a traditional IRA into a Roth IRA account.
 These methods include:

 - Rollover: You are given the funds and must put the funds into a Roth IRA account within 60 days.

 - Trustee-to-trustee transfer: The institution currently housing your traditional IRA transfers the distribution to a different institution where it'll be held in a Roth IRA.

 - Same trustee transfer: The institution currently housing your traditional IRA is able to also house your Roth IRA, and they roll the account over for you.1

 Being able to withdraw income tax-free in retirement is an appealing option for many.
 And it’s good to know that while you may have chosen to open a traditional IRA years ago that you have the option to convert it at any time.
-Before making any moves to your retirement savings account, make sure to speak with us first.
-Together, we can go over these important considerations in regards to your unique financial situation.
+Before making any moves to your retirement savings account, be sure to speak with your financial and tax advisors to ensure that you understand the tax implications of your choice.

 This content is developed from sources believed to be providing accurate information as of the date of publication, and is intended for informational purposes only.
 Please consult your financial professionals for specific information regarding your individual situation.
 Past performance does not guarantee future results.
 All investing involves risk, including risk of loss.